markjuvert/markjuvert/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working as a DevOps Enginer
+- 🔭 I’m currently working as a DevOps Engineer
 - 🌱 I’m currently learning RHCE
 - 👯 I’m looking to collaborate on DevOps Projects
 - 💬 Ask me anything related to DevOps SDLC